tst-ccamp/earthenterprise_wiki/Development:-Release-Process.md

 This document describes the process for creating an Open GEE release.

 ### A Note on Version Numbering
-Open GEE uses [semantic versioning](http://semver.org/) for its releases.
-However, semantic versioning is incompatible with how package managers like yum and apt order releases (in yum and apt, 5.2.0-beta1 comes *after* 5.2.0).
-In Open GEE, our "real" version numbers follow semantic versioning, but our git tags match the version numbers used for package managers.
-The git tags include the "real" version number, but they also include additional information that makes them valid for yum and apt.
+Open GEE version numbers are designed to work well with package managers like yum and apt.
+In yum and apt, 5.2.0-beta1 comes *after* 5.2.0.
+Thus, all version numbers for Open GEE have a dash at the end that indicates whether the release is beta or final and the order of the releases.

 ### Release Process
 Once work on a release has been completed: